The Beano: Audience participation

 Interaction with the audience is a historic practice in The Beanos history.
 Excluding fan clubs and merchandise, Comic Idol is a sporadic election in which readers vote for their favourite strips to keep in the magazine.
-Cancelled strips with the least votes include Little Plum, Baby Face Finlayson, Les Pretend, (Note: Although discontinued in 2007, the strips would later return to the magazine.)
+Cancelled strips with the fewest votes include Little Plum, Baby Face Finlayson, Les Pretend, (Note: Although discontinued in 2007, the strips would later return to the magazine.)
 Calamity James, Crazy for Daisy, and Lord Snooty.
 Super School and Meebo and Zuky were nominees who won polls and became official strips in the following issues.
 Readers would find a voting slip covered with the candidates printed in an issue that they would fill out and mail to DC Thomson, but the creation of Beanos websites would allow real-time opinions from readers.
 Pets' Picture Gallery invited readers to send drawings of their pets to feature in the following issue.

 Readers participated in the magazine's record-breaking stunts.
 In 1988, 100 children helped Euan Kerr and Beano scriptwriter Al Bernard recreate the front cover of issue 2396 on Scarborough Beach with Hann-Made Productions.
 It was awarded the Largest Comic Strip at 39950 square feet.
 Beanos 2018 comic competition to celebrate the opening of V&A Dundee was awarded the biggest competition to finish a comic strip with 650 participants.

 Along with Nick Park's guest editor issue, the 70th anniversary coincided with Gnashional Menace Day, a CLIC Sargent-partnered event where readers could be sponsored "behaving like Dennis" for charity.